amitofsk/dandy/docs/Dandy.md

     time.sleep(1)

 ```
 Lines 6 and 7 tell the RPi that we will call the internal LED the name `led`, and it will be an output.
 Lines 8 and 9 tell the RPi that we will call GP16 (pin21) the name `button`, and it will be an input.
 The `button.PULL.DOWN` line connects this pin to an internal resistor so that when nothing is connected to it, the pin will be low.

-<br><br>When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the LED.
+When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the LED.
 Otherwise it prints `F` and turns off the LED.
 ![](./docPics/Section3.4.3.2_step4.png)

 (TODO: Fixme, the figure above is for MicroPython, not CircuitPython)